-If you own more than 5% of the Company's common stock or preferred stock, you must file a written response to the Company's request for stock ownership information, which the Company will mail to you no later than January 30 th of each year.
-This notice should contain your name and address, the number of shares of common stock or preferred stock you own and a description of how you hold the shares.
-In addition, you must disclose to us in writing any additional information we request in order to determine the effect of your ownership of such shares on the Company's status as a REIT.
+Holders of more than 1% of the Company's common stock or preferred stock must file a written response to the Company's request for stock ownership information, which will be mailed no later than January 30 th of each year.
+This notice should contain the holder's name and address, the number of shares of common stock or preferred stock such holder owns and a description of how such holder holds the shares.
+In addition, such holders will be required to disclose in writing any other information that the Company needs in order to determine the effect of such holder's ownership on the Company's status as a REIT.